 The offset register is addressed by setting the three REG bits to 101.
-The DAC address bits select the DAC channel with which the data transfer is to take place (see Table 10).
-The AD5762R offset register is an 8-bit register and allows the user to adjust the offset of each channel by -16 LSBs to +15.875 LSBs in steps of $\frac{1}{8}$ LSB, as shown in Table 18 and Table 19.
-The offset register coding is twos complement.
+The DAC address bits select the DAC channel with which the data transfer takes place (see Table 10).
+The AD5764R offset register is an 8-bit register that allows the user to adjust the offset of each channel by -16 LSBs to +15.875 LSBs in steps of one-eighth LSB, as shown in Table 18 and Table 19.
+The offset register coding is two complement.